jpt13653903/SketchUp-Models/Readme.md

 # SketchUp Toolbox

 A collection of SketchUp models.
+They are drawn, from scratch, following either the component data-sheet, physical measurements, or both.

 ## Chassis-Mount